Retirement Plans - Faculty

 An eligible employee is an individual who has a faculty or senior research appointment of at least half-time or greater.

-Upon hire, all faculty as defined by the Plan will be automatically enrolled in YURAP.
+- Upon hire, all faculty as defined by the Plan will be automatically enrolled in YURAP.
 Under YURAP’s automatic enrollment feature, Yale will automatically reduce your monthly salary by 5% and deposit that amount as a pre-tax employee contribution to YURAP.
 Yale will make a Core Contribution equal to 5% of your salary and a University Match equal to 5% of your salary to your YURAP account.
+You may change the amount you contribute to YURAP at any time.

-You may direct that your contributions and Yale’s match be invested with TIAA-CREF and/or Vanguard and for each investment company you select, you may specify the investment funds in which you want your contributions and Yale’s match invested.
+automatically invested with TIAA-CREF in the age-based TIAA-CREF Lifecycle fund that corresponds to your estimated date of retirement.
+The TIAA-CREF Lifecycle fund is intended to be “qualified default investment alternative” as described in Section 404(c)(5) of ERISA.
+As an alternative you may direct your contributions as well as the University contributions to Vanguard.
+You may elect that your contributions and Yale’s match be invested with TIAA-CREF and/or Vanguard and for each investment company you select, you may specify the investment funds in which you want your contributions and Yale's match invested.

-Both the faculty member and employer contributions to the plan are immediately vested, meaning that the total accumulation belongs to the participant even if the employee terminates employment.
+Both the faculty member and employer contributions to the plan are immediately vested, meaning that the total accumulation belongs to the participants even if they terminate employment.
 Investment may be made with either one of the following Plan vendors: TIAA-CREF or The Vanguard Group.

 Yale University Retirement Account Plan (YURAP)